ccarabine/memory-game/README.md

 * The memory game, which users can access when the game has started, the user will be able to see the 12 turned over cards
 * User feedback to let them know they have selected two matching cards
 * Number of moves tracker
-* Number of correct bonus questions answered correctly
 * A end of game feature that will let the user know they have finished the game, display their score

 ---

 # 3. Structure <a name="structure"></a> [Contents](#home)
-link to be updated in menu
 The site will be on one page, there is no need for a navbar or footer due to the site being simple.
 The main page, there will be a background image, with a main playing area that will house the playing cards, scores and buttons